I am always grateful for your wise guidance, Madam Deputy Speaker.

 May I begin by associating myself with the comments of the hon.
 Member for Leigh (Jo Platt) about the appalling attack in New Zealand?
 As my right hon.
 Friend the Security Minister made clear this morning, the Government show solidarity with the people of New Zealand.

 I am grateful to my hon.
 Friend the most capable Member for Wellingborough (Mr Bone), who spoke most entertainingly in this important debate.
 I hope that I have repaid the compliment that he paid me in his opening remarks.
-As my hon.
-Friend rightly said, this topic has received some attention recently.
+As he rightly said, this topic has received some attention recently.
 There was a debate on exactly this topic in Westminster Hall in January.
 I take a personal interest in the matter: when the first leaders’ debates were being discussed and prepared for, I was working for David Cameron when he was Leader of the Opposition, so I have seen this process all the way through.

 As the hon.
 Member for Ipswich (Sandy Martin) said, televised leaders’ debates are an important campaigning tool, allowing members of the public to access and reflect on the key message of political parties in the comfort of their own home, through their television sets and other devices.
 They also have broad appeal, reaching members of the public who have traditionally been disengaged from politics, and there is plenty of evidence that members of the public find televised debates informative and engaging.